kaelzhang/node-ignore/README.md

 ig.ignores(path.join('./abc'))  // path.join('./abc') -> 'abc'
 ```

-- Each `pathname` here should be a relative path to the directory of git ignore rules.
+- In other words, each `pathname` here should be a relative path to the directory of the git ignore rules.

 Suppose the dir structure is: